Hi, I’m Andy. I’m from Birmingham in the UK, but I live in Tokyo.

 I am blessed with loving parents.

-I try to do one thing each day to make someone else’s day.
+I try to do one thing each day to make someone else’s day and leave places I go a little better than how I found them.